-An important example of using the SIS-only URE in lieu of the UERE for computing expected PVT accuracy is contained in the Standard Positioning Service Performance Standard (SPS PS).
-The SPS PS restricts itself to just the SIS, specifically excluding the UERE contribution of ionospheric delay compensation errors, tropospheric delay compensation errors, receiver tracking channel noise and resolution errors, multipath errors, and other user segment errors.
-All of the expected positioning and timing accuracy standards given in the SPS are SIS-only PVT accuracy values based on a 6 m rms URE over all AODs during normal operations and a perfect GPS receiver.
+An important example of using the SIS-only URE in lieu of the UERE for computing expected PVT accuracy was in the $3^{rd}$ Edition of the SPS PS, published in 2001.
+The $3^{rd}$ Edition of the SPS PS restricted itself to just the SIS, specifically excluding the UERE contribution of ionospheric delay compensation errors, tropospheric delay compensation errors, receiver tracking channel noise and resolution errors, multipath errors, and other user segment errors.
+All of the expected positioning and timing accuracy standards given in the $3^{rd}$ Edition of the SPS PS were SIS-only PVT accuracy values based on a 6 m rms URE over all AODs during normal operations, a perfect GPS receiver, and neglecting the single-frequency ionospheric delay compensation model errors.